 Given that Cellular stats have to be manually reset each cycle, how do you figure out your data usage for the current period?
-One simple solution is the XFINITY Mobile app: It allows you to easily monitor your data use.
+One simple solution is the Xfinity app: It allows you to easily monitor your data use.

 How to Track Android Data Usage